 FLASHBACK FRIDAY: MEL COOKE’S BRILLIANT TEST DEBUT

-With Hornby Panthers marking their Club Day tomorrow, this week’s Flashback Friday goes back 60 years to the Test debut of the player recognised by most as the Hornby’s – and indeed Canterbury’s – greatest rugby league product, the mercurial loose forward Melville Lance Cooke.
+Ahead of the Mel Cooke Trophy being awarded for the 10th time to the standout player in Sunday’s Grand Final, this week’s Flashback Friday goes back 64 years to the Test debut of the player recognised by most as Hornby’s – and indeed Canterbury’s – greatest rugby league product, the mercurial loose forward Melville Lance Cooke.

 A teenage debutant for Canterbury at halfback in 1953, Mel Cooke gravitated towards the back of the scrum and won his maiden Kiwis call-up for the 1959 tour of Australia.
 The 25-year-old was forced to bide his time as a second-stringer for most of the tour, but after New Zealand lost the first two Tests 9-8 and 38-10, he was named in the starting pack for the third encounter at the Sydney Cricket Ground.